David Runciman: Podcasting

 From 2016 to 2022, Runciman hosted a podcast called Talking Politics with professor Helen Thompson.
 The podcast convened a panel of academics from the University of Cambridge and elsewhere to speak about current affairs and politics.
 It ended in March 2022 after over 300 episodes and 26 million downloads.
 Tim Abrams, writing in The Guardian, called it "terrific".
 Oliver Eagleton, writing in the New Statesman, said of it "There [Runciman] reflected on current affairs in his reassuring Eton baritone: parsing the headlines, never taking too strident a position, throwing softball questions to his guests ... and recycling conventional north London wisdom".

 On 27 April 2023, Runciman launched "Past Present Future: The History of Ideas Podcast".

 Personal life

 Runciman is the great-nephew of the historian Sir Steven Runciman.
 He inherited his family's viscountcy on the death of his father in 2020.
 From 1997 to 2021 he was married to the food writer Bee Wilson with whom he has three children.
-Since 2021 he has been married to psychotherapist Helen Runciman (née Lyon-Dalberg-Acton), daughter of academic Edward Acton.
+Since 2021 he has been married to psychotherapist Helen Lyon-Dalberg-Acton, daughter of academic Edward Acton.